 - Dioxane reduction has been reported in several studies to be achieved by the mechanism of adsorption to attract dioxane to the surface of carbon-based media.

-- Black Berkey® Purification Elements utilize activated carbon in our proprietary formulation.
+- Black Berkey® Elements utilize high-grade carbon based media as one part of our proprietary formulation.

 - Scientific Engineering Response and Analytical Services (SERAS) has listed Bromochloromethane (BCM) as a surrogate for dioxane.
 Surrogates are compounds similar in chemical composition to the analytes of interest and spiked into environmental samples prior to preparation and analysis.
 They are used to evaluate the efficiency of removal or reduction of other contaminants that react similarly.

-- Black Berkey® Purification Elements reduce Bromochloromethane by greater than 99.80%.
+- Black Berkey® Elements reduce Bromochloromethane by greater than 99.80%.